Sadie Martinot: Illness

 In December 1885 Martinot sailed for an engagement in Florence, where after a short period she came down with a strain of malaria commonly called Roman Fever.
 A private train took her to Vienna, where she spent the next several years convalescing and, as her strength returned, pursuing European art and culture.

 Later career

 Martinot returned to New York to star in the much anticipated comic opera Nadjy, but after a disagreement with the Casino Theatre stage manager, she withdrew from the production before the piece debuted.
 Her first performance after returning from Europe was played in German at Amberg's German Theatre early in 1889 as Bettina in Das Maskottchen (The Mascot).
 At the Garden Theatre on September 27 of the following year she played Mrs. Horton in Hamilton Aide's Dr. Bill and at the same venue that October 6, Lois in Jerome K. Jerome's Sunset.
 Over the following two seasons Martinot starred in a national tour performing the title role in the Charles Frederic Nirdlinger play Pompadour and Dora in Victorien Sardou's Diplomacy.
-Martinot would remain active in theatre, in New York or elsewhere, well into the first decade of the new century in roles such as:
+Martinot remained active in theatre, in New York or elsewhere, well into the first decade of the new century in roles such as: